President's Commission on Diversity and Inclusion

 It is critical that we, as a University, strive to ensure a welcoming and inclusive environment for all students, employees, and visitors, regardless of race, ethnic or national origin, religion, sex, sexual orientation, gender identity, or disability.
 The Black community on our campus was targeted by hateful acts of racist vandalism last month and again yesterday.
 Similar events have occurred on campuses throughout Michigan and the nation.
 When events like these occur, it strengthens our resolve to continue our work towards a campus that embodies our values of respect, equity, and inclusion.

-- Dr. Margaret Crouch, Professor of History & Philosophy and Chair of the President’s Women’s Commission;
+- Dr. Margaret Crouch, Professor of History and Philosophy and Chair of the President’s Women’s Commission;

 - Dr. Sylvia Gray, Professor of Social Work;